folio-org/eureka-setup/eureka-cli/README.md

 ### General

-- If using Rancher Desktop on a system that also uses Docker Desktop make sure to set `DOCKER_HOST` to point to the correct container daemon, by default `/var/run/docker.sock` will be used
+- If using Rancher Desktop on a system that also uses Docker Desktop, make sure to set `DOCKER_HOST` to point to the correct container daemon, by default `/var/run/docker.sock` will be used

 ### Command-based

-- If during `Deploy System` or `Deploy Ui` shell commands are failing to execute verify that all shell scripts located under `./misc` folder are saved using the **LF** (Line Feed) line break
+- If during `Deploy System` or `Deploy Ui` shell commands are failing to execute, verify that all shell scripts located under `./misc` folder are saved using the **LF** (Line Feed) line break
-- If during `Deploy Management` or `Deploy Modules` the healthchecks are failing make sure to either define **host.docker.internal** in `/etc/hosts` or set `application.gateway-hostname=172.17.0.1` in the `config.*.yaml`
+- If during `Deploy Management` or `Deploy Modules` the healthchecks are failing, make sure to either define **host.docker.internal** in `/etc/hosts` or set `application.gateway-hostname=172.17.0.1` in the `config.*.yaml`
 - If during `Deploy Modules` an exception contains **"Bind for 0.0.0.0:XXXXX failed: port is already allocated."** make sure to set `application.port-start=20000` in the `config.*.yaml`
-- If during `Deploy Modules` an exception contains **"Failed to load module descriptor by url: <https://folio-registry.dev.folio.org/_/proxy/modules/mod-XXX>"** make sure that the module descriptor for this version exists or use an older module version by setting `mod-XXX.version` in the `config.*.yaml`
+- If during `Deploy Modules` an exception contains **"Failed to load module descriptor by url: <https://folio-registry.dev.folio.org/_/proxy/modules/mod-XXX>"**, make sure that the module descriptor for this version exists or use an older module version by setting `mod-XXX.version` in the `config.*.yaml`
-- If during `Create Tenant Entitlement` an exception contains **"The module is not entitled on tenant ..."** rerun `undeployApplication` and `deployApplication` once again with more available RAM
+- If during `Create Tenant Entitlement` an exception contains **"The module is not entitled on tenant ..."**, rerun `undeployApplication` and `deployApplication` once again with more available RAM